Dabrafenib and trametinib

 Trametinib

 You usually take trametinib once a day at the same time as either the morning or the evening dose of dabrafenib.
-If you forget to take it and there are more than 12 hours until your next dose, take it as soon as you remember.
-If there are fewer than 12 hours until the next dose, do not take it.
+If you forget to take trametinib and there are more than 12 hours until your next dose, take it as soon as you remember.
+If there are less than 12 hours until the next dose, do not take it.
 Just take the next dose at the usual time.
+Do not take a double dose to make up for any missed ones.

 Never take a double dose of either drug.
-If you are sick after taking either drug, do not take another dose, just take the next dose at the usual time.
+If you are sick after taking either drug, do not take another dose.
+Just take the next dose at the usual time.
+You can contact the hospital on the 24-hour number you have been given for advice.

 About side effects